HermesBoots/printf/README.md

 - [ ] GG - will change voltage of computer and make it explode.
 Super exciting.

 ## Issues to resolve:
+- That random segfault (try to find it)
+- Random % sign when it feels like it
+- Does not spontaniously create kittens.
+Need to remedy.